Lady Bird Johnson: Early life

 Her mother, born Minnie Lee Pattillo (1874–1918), loved opera and felt out of place in Karnack; she was often in "poor emotional and physical health".
-When Lady Bird was five years old, Minnie fell down a flight of stairs while pregnant and died of complications of miscarriage in 1918.
+When Lady Bird was five years old, Minnie fell down a flight of stairs while pregnant.
+She died of complications of miscarriage in 1918.
 In a profile of Lady Bird Johnson, Time magazine described Lady Bird's mother as "a tall, eccentric woman from an old and aristocratic Alabama family, [who] liked to wear long white dresses and heavy veils [...] fussed over food fads, played grand opera endlessly on the phonograph, loved to read the classics aloud to tiny Lady Bird [... and who] scandalized people for miles around by entertaining Negroes in her home, and once even started to write a book about Negro religious practices, called Bio Baptism."
 Her husband, however, tended to see black people as nothing more than "hewers of wood and drawers of water", according to his younger son Anthony.

-Lady Bird had two elder brothers, Thomas Jefferson Jr. (1901–1959) and Antonio, also known as Tony (1904–1986).
+Lady Bird had two older brothers, Thomas Jefferson Jr. (1901–1959) and Antonio, also known as Tony (1904–1986).
 Her widowed father married twice more.
 His second wife was Beulah Taylor, a bookkeeper at a general store.
 His third wife was Ruth Scroggins, whom he married in 1937.

 Lady Bird was largely raised by her maternal aunt Effie Pattillo, who moved to Karnack after her sister's death.
 She also visited her Pattillo relatives in Autauga County, Alabama, every summer until she was a young woman.
 As she explained, "Until I was about 20, summertime always meant Alabama to me.
-With Aunt Effie we would board the train in Marshall and ride to the part of the world that meant watermelon cuttings, picnics at the creek, and a lot of company every Sunday."
+With Aunt Effie, we would board the train in Marshall and ride to the part of the world that meant watermelon cuttings, picnics at the creek, and a lot of company every Sunday."
 According to Lady Bird, her Aunt Effie "opened my spirit to beauty, but she neglected to give me any insight into the practical matters a girl should know about, such as how to dress or choose one's friends or learning to dance."

 Lady Bird was a shy and quiet girl who spent much of her youth alone outdoors.
-"People always look back at it now and assume it was lonely", she once said about her childhood.
+"People always look back at it now and assume it was lonely," she once said about her childhood.
 "To me it definitely was not. ...
 I spent a lot of time just walking and fishing and swimming."
 She developed her lifelong love of the outdoors as a child growing up in the tall pines and bayous of East Texas, where she watched the wildflowers bloom each spring.